Read what to expect when you go to watch the Independence Day celebrations in Fairbanks Alaska at Pioneer Park.

-No fireworks when the Sun is up 24/7 7 days a week
+No Fireworks when the Sun is up 24/7 7 Days a Week

 In the Lower 48s, a highlight of Independence Day is watching the fireworks after dawn.
 The kids and many adults are looking forward to watching colorful spirals, stars, and glimmer in the dark sky.
 Unlike in Alaska.
 If Alaskan would wait for a dark night sky for watching firework displays, Independence Day would last until mid August because of the midnight sun!

 Despite there are no fireworks on the 4th of July, traditions exist that kids and adults alike look forward to.
 In Fairbanks, for instance, the celebration starts in Pioneer Park, a historic park dedicated to the Gold Rush time.
 Various bands including military, bluegrass and immigrant bands play music at different pavilions.
 There is even a bag-pipe troupe and a steel drum band.
-Local groups perform a variety of dances from folk dance, over middle eastern belly dance, Hawaiian and Polynesian dance, to swing dance, just to give you an idea about the diversity.
+Local groups perform a variety of dances from folk dance, over middle eastern belly dance, Hawaiian and Polynesian dance, to swing dance, just to give you an idea about the diversity in Fairbanks.

 Volunteers distribute flags to locals and tourists alike.
 Kids swing the flags to the music.
 Parents end up schlepping their kids’ flags later in the day.

-Of course, like everywhere in the US on Independence Day, the locals wear patriotic red-white-and-blue.
+Of course, like everywhere in the US on Independence Day, the locals wear patriotic red-white-and-blue attire.
 Thus, the tourists – many of them from Germany as Condor has a direct flight Frankfurt-Whitehorse-Fairbanks-Frankfurt – are easily to be identified by their long sleeves, even when they wear jeans with a red top, and white sneakers or Birkenstocks.
 Some of the park rangers wear Gold Rush costumes.

 While there are food booths in Pioneer Park all summer, on Independence Day, local eateries join and have stands in the park as well.
 Elephant ears anyone?
 Alaskan beer-battered fried halibut?
 What about a reindeer burger?
 A taco salad?
 Thai food?
 Don’t forget to leave some room for a Hot Licks ice cream.

 The queue for getting on the train reminds me of the footage on West German TV about the shopping situation in the former GDR when I was a child. 🙂

 A similar long queue exists for the merry-go-round that looks like a leftover from a 30s’ movie.
 Did I mention that the food booths have even longer queues?

 Of course, I went for a red-white-and-blue look.
 Since we wanted to attend the celebration in Pioneer Park, I went for a casual, but posh look with a polo shirt, boyfriend jeans, and polka dot Keds.
 They are great on grass and uneven terrain and for standing long time in line.

 What do you do on your National Day?

-Focus Alaska is a weekly series here on High Latitude Style featuring Alaska curiosa, lifestyle, wildlife, street style, weather, and insider travel tips.
+Focus Alaska is a series here on High Latitude Style featuring Alaska curiosa, lifestyle, wildlife, street style, weather, and insider travel tips.
 You can find more post on Life in Alaska in the Archive.

 Photos: G. Kramm, N. Mölders

-Copyright 2013-2017 Nicole Mölders | All rights reserved
+© 2013-2021 Nicole Mölders | All rights reserved